informalsystems/atomkraft/docs/src/adr/04adr-reactor-stub.md

 ## Implementation

- The `Reactor` class implements the desired behavior.
+ The following three functions implement the desired functionality:
- Its member functions are:

   - `generate_reactor(actions_list, variables_list, keypath="action", stub_file_path=None) -> Path`:
   generates the stub, containing one `@step` function for each action from the `action_list`, and each of these functions takes variables from the `variables_list` as arguments,